Account

 4. Apply for Tax Exemptions

 Submit your federal tax exemption application to the IRS.
 It can take 3-12 months for the IRS to finalize a decision, after which you will receive approval or denial.
-If you are denied federal tax exemption, but believe you qualify, consider consulting an attorney.
+If you are denied federal tax exemption, but believe you qualify, consider Consulting a Legal Pro.
 In most states, federal tax exempt status includes state tax exemption.
 In a few states, however, you must apply separately.
 Contact your state tax agency for details.

 5. Create Non-Profit Bylaws